 Some of you might also be wondering why medications and talk therapy haven’t been enough for you.
 Perhaps you might still have a glimmer of hope that there must be some way for you, too, to begin to thrive, not just survive.
 In this post (Part 1 of 2), I’d like to share some of the reasons the typical western approach to treating mood disorders (diagnose, medicate, and support with psychological therapy) wasn’t the cure-all I’d hoped it would be for me.
 In my next post (Depression/Bipolar Part 2 – What’s Working for Me), I’ll talk about what did work for me and why.

 4. Analyze, Analyze, Analyze!!
 Wait, I’m dizzy.
 Through approaches such as talk therapy, self-help & spiritual books, and personal growth seminars, I began to make all sorts of amazing discoveries about my underlying (and previously unconscious) belief systems.
 I discovered what they were, where they came from, and why and how they contributed to my depression and every other aspect of my life.
 This was transformative and really the beginning of finding my way back to the land of the living.
 After all, awareness brings with it the opportunity for change.
 But then I fell into what I lovingly refer to as the “self-help trap.”
-(I must admit I still stumble into this trap more often than I’d like.)
 Here’s how it goes: 1) I see a belief system in myself like “I’m not worthy” affecting my behavior and running my life.
-2) I understand where it came from and that it “no longer serves me,” as all the self-help gurus so helpfully point out to me.
+2) I understand where it came from and that it “no longer serves me,” as all the self-help gurus so helpfully point out.
 3) I nonetheless still behave/feel the same way, regardless of this awareness.
 I don’t know why.
-It’s stupid (I think).
+It’s ridiculous!
 4) I become disgusted with myself for behaving/feeling the same way yet again.
 5) I beat myself into a bloody emotional pulp for doing the same damn thing over and over again.
 6) I feel depressed because I’ve just beat myself up AND I’m a self-help failure.
 And down the rabbit hole I go.
 This obviously doesn’t work for me.
 I had to stop analyzing myself into a hole.

 So where did all of this leave me?
 Alive, but barely.
 I certainly wouldn’t describe my state of being as truly living.
 But hope springs eternal (at least on my good days)!
 I thought there surely must be another approach that would work for me.
 I couldn’t possibly be the only one thrashing about aimlessly in the self-help rabbit hole.
 In my next post (Depression/Bipolar Part 2 – What’s Working for Me), I’ll delve into what actually did work for me.
 Who knows?
-Maybe it will work for you, too.
+Maybe it will support you on your journey as well.
 Stay tuned.